Engineering-Research-and-Development/iotagent-opcua/README.md

 ### Docker - Recommended

 We suggest using a **Docker-first** approach in order to avoid issues related to your environment configuration.
-Moreover, using this approach you will be provided with all the needed component: OCB, Mongo instances and a sample OPC-UA server.
+Moreover, using this approach you will be provided with all the needed components: OCB, Mongo instances and a sample OPC UA server.

 A step-by-step tutorial is available [here](https://github.com/Engineering-Research-and-Development/iotagent-opcua/blob/master/docs/opc_ua_agent_tutorial.md)